6lr61/dotfiles/README.md

 ## Setup

-The following two commands can be used to _restow_ the dotfiles on a new machine.
+To _restow_ the dotfiles on a new machine, first clone this repository and then run the makefile from that directory.

 ```console
 git clone https://github.com/6lr61/dotfiles.git ~/.dotfiles